cryptpad/cryptpad/docs/ARCHITECTURE.md

 You simply need to write an adaptor which conforms to a simple API.
 The documentation for writing such an adaptor, and the complete list of implemented adaptors, is available [here](https://github.com/cryptpad/cryptpad/tree/master/storage).

-Whether you decide to use a single server, or distribute messages across a network of entities, the body which stores the **Authoratative Document** will be referred to as the **History Keeper** for the purposes of this guide.
+Whether you decide to use a single server, or distribute messages across a network of entities, the body which stores the **Authoritative Document** will be referred to as the **History Keeper** for the purposes of this guide.

 ## Transport